 * "at least" and "at last" Always insert the vowel

 Merry Christmas And A Happy New Year - Happy Christmas Noel/Nowell -

 Peace On Earth Goodwill To All Mankind - Love Peace Joy To The World -

 Rejoice Christ The Saviour Is Born - Unto Us A Boy Is Born -

 Season’s Greetings Festive Greetings

-one-page A4 Nativity and the A6 Christmas Story origami booklet can be
+one-page A4 Nativity and the A6 Christmas Story miniature booklet can be

 folded and enclosed in your Christmas cards as a gift.

 "Whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable – if anything is excellent or praiseworthy – think about such things."
 (Philippians 4:8)